 Sometimes, headaches can be a symptom of an underlying health condition.
 One of the things doctors look for when trying to understand the cause of a headache is the type and location of the pain.

 This article will look at what can cause a throbbing headache at the back of the head, also called occipital headaches.
-It will also look at the causes, treatments, and when to speak to a doctor.
+It will also look at the causes, treatments, and when to speak with a doctor.

 According to the